-If you’ve visited Park City in the past, you likely know of Park City Mountain Resort and Deer Valley resort, two world-class resorts that are located right in town.
-What you may not know about are the 8 other resorts within a one-hour drive, offering some of the best snow and most unique terrain in the West.
+If you’ve visited Park City in the past, you likely know of Park City Mountain and Deer Valley Resort, two world-class resorts that are located right in town.
+What you may not know about are the eight other resorts within a one-hour drive, offering some of the best snow and most unique terrain in the West.
 Park City was home to the 2002 Olympic games, an event that has left an incredible legacy in town with an energy still felt to this day.
-With a bid in for the 2030 games, Park City brushed up on its’ event hosting with the 2019 FIS World Championships.
-Even with a growing population, Park City has maintained its’ quintessential ski town feel.
-From locally owned businesses to the ability to ski to Main Street, grab a drink or lunch, and then take a chairlift back up onto the mountain, Park City truly is a remarkable place.
+With a bid in for the 2030 games, Park City brushed up on its event hosting with the 2019 FIS World Championships.
+Even with a growing population, Park City has maintained its quintessential ski town feel.
+From locally owned businesses to the ability to ski to Main Street, grab a drink or lunch, and then take a chairlift back up onto the mountain, Park City is truly a remarkable place.